 While our grandmothers probably fried up latkes with whatever tools they had on hand, we have the luxury of options.
 When it comes to tools for shredding and frying your latkes, luxury is good.

 I'm a fan of cast iron skillet for frying latkes because it retains heat so well, which translates into less fussing with temperatures once you start frying.
 I've fried latkes side by side in cast iron and stainless steel pans, and cast iron produces a deeper, more burnished crust that I love.
 In my experience, stainless steel requires continuous adjustment to both the stove and the latkes, and the results are never as pretty.

 I also consider a food processor essential, and not just because it's so much easier than grating by hand.
-A hand grater produces thin, flimsy strands of potato that clump together and make for dense, gummy latkes.
+A hand grater can produce thin, flimsy strands of potato that clump together and make for dense, gummy latkes.
 The food processor's grating disk—and if you use it only once a year for latkes, that's okay—yields larger, firmer, shoestring-like threads that give the latke heft and gorgeously lacy edges.
-That Acme grater may be more traditional, but a food processor makes a latke you can really sink your teeth into.
+(Though if you don't have a food processor, try Cuisipro's box grater, the winner in our box grater review, which will do just fine in a pinch.)

 Setting Up (and Introducing the Greatest Latke Trick of All Time)